-Wafer-level cameras (WLCs) can be found nowadays in almost every cellphone as well as in other portable devices such as touchpads and laptops.
+Wafer-level cameras (WLCs) can be found nowadays in almost every cellphone as well as in other portable devices such as tablets and laptops.
 Such cameras consist of two main components: the CMOS image sensor and the wafer-level optics (WLO).
 Microlenses are key components in the optical systems.
-To ensure high output and at the same time low manufacturing costs, packaging of the optical modules takes place at wafer-level instead of for the individual devices.
+To ensure high output and at the same time low manufacturing costs, packaging of the optical modules takes place at wafer-level instead of for the individual modules.

 To imprint and transfer microlenses, a soft stamp mounted on a glass carrier is pressed into resist.
-The results in deformations that are then hardened using UV light.
+That results in deformations that are then hardened using UV light.
 Gapsetting is actively controlled to ensure uniform imprinting.
 It is recommended that imprint tools include a means of inserting a buffer wafer that acts as a bridging layer for active surfaces at the backside of the wafer.
 This allows to produce lenses on both sides of the wafer.

 |Spin Coater, Spray Coater|